 |

-We make use of mathematical statements as inferences from
+We make use of mathematical statements as inferences or models of

 insights.)